Skills Ontario Competition

 • Every activity leader, staff and marshal will have received a copy of the Event Safety Manual.

 • Fire Exits and First Aid Stations are marked on the floor plan.
-These are available on the Skills Ontario Visitor section of the website and available on-site during contest days.
+These are available on the Skills Ontario Visitor section of the website, the Skills Ontario App, and available on-site printed copies during contest days.

 Competitor Eligiblity